WuerthPhoenix/tornado/tornado/webhook_collector/README.md

 }
 ```

-This configuration assumes that this endpoint has been created:
+This configuration defines that this endpoint will be created:

-__http(s)://collector_ip:collector_port/event/github_repository__
+http(s)://collector_ip:collector_port/event/__github_repository__

-However, the Github webhook issuer must pass the token at each call.
+However, the GitHub webhook issuer must pass the __token__ at each call.
 Consequently, the actual URL
 to be called will have this structure:

 __http(s)://collector_ip:collector_port/event/github_repository?token=secret_token__